paillave/Etl.Net/docfx_project/index.md

 # Etl.Net

+> [!WARNING]
+> This library is still under development, don't use it on production environment yet as its api structure is subject for changes.
+This explains its alpha version.
+> The first beta release is expected once it starts to be a decent candidate to replace SSIS for common use cases, and when common bugs are solved.
+Help me to achieve the beta version by raising issues in [the projects section](https://github.com/paillave/Etl.Net/projects)

+> [!NOTE]
+> Documentation is still under construction.
+Make some request of documentation in [the projects section](https://github.com/paillave/Etl.Net/projects)

 ## What is it?

 Etl.Net is a complete ETL for .net developers who need to embed SSIS-like features into their applications.